In this guide, we’ll be discussing everything you need to know about digital photography.

 Nowadays, photography serves so many purposes.
 Whether for professional purposes or personal purposes.

-The most common purposes of photography can be described based on the types of photography as follows:
+The most common purposes of photography can be described based on the types of photography as follows.
+These are just a few:

 1. Commercial Photography